Lost Roanoke Colony Found - Maps, Artifacts and DNA Evidence

 To accomplish this move, the colonists needed a ship and perhaps they used the wood from their houses, since Governor White find them demolished in 1590.

 Archaeologists might like to excavate in Bertie County, but the area is located under a popular golf course and a housing development, prohibiting a dig.
 Regardless, the Bertie County migration point does not explain the Welsh-speaking Croatan on Hatteras Island, which is a shorter distance from Roanoke Island than is Bertie County.

 Descendants of the Croatans live here today.

-- Reports and Diaries, Governor John White. http://www.animatedatlas.com/ecolonies/roanoke.html
+- Reports and Diaries of Governor John White at www.animatedatlas.com/ecolonies/roanoke.html

 - The Ohio State University Department of Anthropology